The name of Coalbrookvale was an English derivation of Nant-y-glo, stream of coal, Coal Brook in the vale of.

-In 1889 Mr Daniel Lewis finished working at the Coalbrookvale Colliery to work for the Lancaster Company at the Cwmtillery/Roseheyworth Collieries as General Manager and resided at Lake Villa’s.
-The new Manager at Coalbrookvale Colliery was Mr George Highfield.
+In 1889 Mr Daniel Lewis finished working at the Coalbrookvale Colliery to work for the Lancaster Company at the Cwmtillery and Rose Heyworth Collieries as general manager and resided at Lake Villa’s, Cwmtillery.
+The new manager at the Coalbrookvale Colliery was Mr George Highfield.
 Mr Highfield was only at the colliery for a short while and retired the following year.

-1890 Mr Highfields retirement party was held at the Bush Inn on Saturday 6th December 1890.
-The following men who worked at the Coalbroookvale Colliery were present – Mr James Johnson (opened the meeting); Messrs Jacob Jenkins; Mr F. Morris; Mr David Evans; Mr Jos Rees; Mr Thomas Williams; Mr T. Aston; Mr W. M. Williams; Mr J. Jones; Mr James Williams; Mr Richard Roberts gave a present of a purse of Gold Sovereigns and an illuminated testimonial in a gilt frame.
+1890 Mr Highfield’s retirement party was held at the Bush Inn on Saturday 6th December 1890.
+The following men who worked at the Coalbroookvale Colliery were present – Mr James Johnson (Presided); Mr Jacob Jenkins; Mr F. Morris; Mr David Evans; Mr Jos Rees; Mr Thomas Williams; Mr T. Aston; Mr W. M. Williams; Mr J. Jones; Mr James Williams; Mr Richard Roberts gave a present of a purse of gold sovereigns and an illuminated testimonial in a gilt frame.